Kalasky/Amazon-CLI/README.md

-**BAMAZON**
+**Amazon-CLI**

 `Amazon-like storefront application that will take in orders from customers and deplete stock from the store's inventory.`

-**WHAT IS BAMAZON**
+**WHAT IS Amazon-CLI**

->Bamazon provides the user with a list of available products for sale all marked with a unique ID.
-Bamazon will then ask the user which product ID the user wishes to purchase.
-Bamazon will ask how many units of the item the user would like to purchase, then automatically calculates the total price.
+>Amazon-CLI provides the user with a list of available products for sale all marked with a unique ID.
+Amazon-CLI will then ask the user which product ID the user wishes to purchase.
+Amazon-CLI will ask how many units of the item the user would like to purchase, then automatically calculates the total price.

 **USER COMMANDS**